 - £54.53 in Europe

 - £133.83 worldwide

-In contrast, according Bought by Many, an annual worldwide policy would cost £69.53.
+In contrast, according to Bought by Many, an annual worldwide policy would cost £69.53.

 However, your travel insurance will offer more comprehensive cover to meet your medical needs.
 The premiums tend to be higher, but you can find affordable options if you search for a specialist policy.
-In addition, specialist insurance will make it easier to cover things like mobility equipment.
+In addition, specialist insurance will make it easier to cover things like mobility gadgets or serious medical conditions.

 Your specialist travel insurance could also include travel companions.
 You could include family or friends as travel companions if certain conditions are met.
-If you need to travel with a carer, this can help keep your travel costs down.
+For example, if you need to travel with a carer, this can help keep your travel costs down.

 Remember, you might find it harder to find annual travel policies at this age.
 Insurers might also limit how long you can travel.
 So be sure to always read your policy documents and check the level of cover you're getting before you buy.
 If you're unsure about the policy cover, contact the insurer's helpline.